 For the necklace part of this lariat, I used this 6-foot (183cm) long vintage basemetal chain that belonged to my grandmother.

 I left this chain at its original super-long length, so this lariat would have the ability to be wrapped in interesting ways:

 Then it was time to attach the components to the ends of the chain.

 I used my chain nose and flat nose pliers to twist open one of my jump rings.

-(If you’re new to using jump rings, see my quick, easy tip on how to Open and Close a Jump Ring.)
+If you’re new to using jump rings, see my quick tip for opening and closing a jump ring: